AlexTMallen/dpk/README.md

 `k.predict` can also be called with an array of time values, rather than forecasting for each integer from 0 to `T`.

+### Covariates
+Covariates (most commonly, time) can be passed into the neural network along with the usual vector of sines and cosines by specifying `num_covariates` in the `model_obj` constuctor and providing the covariates when calling `k.fit` and `k.predict`.